 4. Open the firewall port

-In the Lighthouse console, find Firewall settings and add an inbound rule:
+In the Lighthouse console, go to Firewall settings and add an inbound rule:

 Protocol: TCP